 for all $t$.
 The function $g$, related to a gauge transformation of the trajectory probabilities, can then be efficiently calculated by iterating backwards, using

-\textbf{Excursions.} We now demonstrate the above approach by calculating the transformation for the random walk excursions in the hard constraint case mentioned in Sec.\ \ref{reweighting_ensembles}.
+\textbf{Excursions.} We now demonstrate the above approach by calculating the transformation for the conditioned random walk excursions case mentioned in section \ref{background}.
 This problem possesses a lightcone structure inherited from the original random walker dynamics: since each transition can only go up or down one, the position $n$ steps in the future or past can only be $n$ higher or lower than the present position.
-Since we are targetting a dynamics which will entirely end in a single state, this lightcone structure means the backwards iteration based on Eq. \eref{distributed_gauge} will simplify significantly, allowing analytical solution.
+Since we are targeting a dynamics which will entirely end in a single state, this lightcone structure means the backwards iteration based on Eq. \eref{distributed_gauge} will simplify significantly, allowing analytical solution.

 With the weights defined by $W(x',x,T)=\delta(x')$ and $W(x',x,t)=H(x')$ we have

 for $t<T-1$, with end condition $g(x,T)=1$ for all $x$ and